JetBrains/kotlin-web-site/pages/docs/tutorials/native/targeting-multiple-platforms.md

 ## Building a Console Utility

-We call Kotlin/Native compiler on every OS, namely, Windows, macOS and Linux, to produce the OS-specific binaries
+We call Kotlin/Native compiler on every OS, namely, Windows, macOS and Linux, to produce the OS-specific binaries:

     konanc main.kt